Yan Gomes Player Props: Cubs vs. Reds

-The Chicago Cubs and Yan Gomes (.364 slugging percentage over his past 10 games, including one homer), take on starter Hunter Greene and the Cincinnati Reds at Wrigley Field, Friday at 2:20 PM ET.
+Yan Gomes, with a slugging percentage of .364 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs against the Cincinnati Reds, with Brandon Williamson on the mound, May 27 at 7:15 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Mets.
+He had a one-hit performance in his last game (1-for-4) against the Mets.

 Yan Gomes Game Info & Props vs. the Reds